 Step 4: Elect for after-tax contributions in your 401(k).

 Jeff is a product manager at Amazon.
-Amazon’s 401(k) provides a 50% match on employee contributions, up to 4% of eligible pay.
-Catch-up contributions are not matched.
+In 2025, Amazon matches 50% of elective deferrals, up to 4% of eligible pay, with a maximum match of $7,000.
+Catch-up contributions are not eligible for matching.
 Jeff earns $500,000 annually and wants to save more for retirement using the mega-backdoor Roth strategy.

 Mark is an account executive at Meta.
 Meta’s 401(k) matches 50% of elective deferrals and catch-up contributions.
 Mark earns $250,000 annually and wants to save more for retirement using the Mega Backdoor Roth strategy.